 Can Sealy Posturepedic mattresses be flipped?

 Sealy Posturepedic mattresses are one-sided and should not be flipped.
-Instead, you can rotate the mattress on a regular basis to ensure linger-lasting comfort.
+Instead, you can rotate the mattress on a regular basis to ensure longer-lasting comfort.

 Should I rotate my Posturepedic mattress?